Strategic competitive advantages thanks to sophisticated mathematics

 From machine scheduling to energy planning

 The list can go on and on.
-We would like to use a specific example to highlight the vital role of prescriptive analytics in planning optimization.
+We would like to use a specific example to highlight the vital role of Prescriptive Analytics in planning optimization.
 Energy management is currently a hot topic in view of the necessary transition to alternative energy sources.

 Let’s digress…:

-Prescriptive analytics for the transition to alternative energy sources
+Prescriptive Analytics for the transition to alternative energy sources

-Is prescriptive analytics right for your business?
+Is Prescriptive Analytics right for your business?

-- Or is the number of variables in your planning processes so high that it is impossible to take them all into account?
+• Is the number of variables in your planning processes so high that it is impossible to take them all into account?

 In a nutshell: Are your planning processes simply too complex?
+Then Prescriptive Analytics is the right solution to optimize your planning.

-How to achieve the best result – the 5 steps of a prescriptive analytics project with OPTANO
+How to achieve the best result – the 5 steps of a Prescriptive Analytics project with OPTANO

 Although each project calls for a different procedure, an optimization project with OPTANO usually consists of the following five steps: